Advocates say new bill gives an unfair advantage to landlords over tenants

 The changes would apply retroactively to when the province first declared a state of emergency over the COVID-19 pandemic.

-Under current law, all disputes over evictions and rent in arrears must be heard by the Landlord and Tenant Board.
+Under current law, all disputes over evictions and rent in arrears must be heard by the Landlord and Tenant Board, some of which result in rent repayment plans.

+Bill 184 would allow for landlords to cut the board out of the equation and offer tenants their own repayment plan.

+If a tenant refuses the landlord’s offer, they can still take their matter before the board, but some critics and legal analysts say it’s more likely that vulnerable tenants will sign onto shady repayment plans because they don’t know how to navigate the system.

 The province said in March that hearings related to residential evictions would be halted until further notice due to restrictions related to the pandemic, and no new residential eviction orders would be issued during that time.

-However, critics say the bill would, among other things, allow landlords to evict without a hearing if a tenant fails to fulfil a previously established repayment plan.
+“While landlords may not be able to execute evictions just yet, they haven’t stopped threatening tenants that they’re coming,” she said in a statement.

+In early June, the Toronto Foundation released a brief that estimated thousands in Toronto were struggling with or had missed rent payments, and warned for the potential of ‘unprecedented levels of homelessness’ when the moratorium on evictions is lifted.

-The Centre for Equality Rights in Accommodation says the change would have a particularly negative impact on vulnerable groups such as low-income families and newcomers.
+And the Centre for Equality Rights in Accommodation said the bill, if enacted, would have a particularly negative impact on vulnerable groups such as low-income families and newcomers.

+The governing Progressive Conservatives have said the bill will help, not harm, tenants.

+A spokeswoman for the minister of municipalities and housing said the proposed legislation would “strengthen protections for tenants and make it easier to resolve landlord and tenant disputes.”

 The bill has passed second reading and was brought before a legislative committee this week.